bob16795/CARpn/README.md

 # CARpn Lang

-This is a Compiler Accellerated Rpn based programming language.
+This is a Compiler Assisted Rpn based programming language.

 - [[docs/Index.md|docs]]